yuseow/GCP_Certs_Notes/data_engineering/data_engineering.md

 - Streaming ingest is expensive
 - Better to have more, smaller tables than fewer, larger tables
 - When joining tables, use INNER JOIN instead of WHERE.
 Using WHERE creates more variable combinations,more computation needed
-- Use expiration settings
+- Use expiration settings for tables to delete old data that u don't need
-- Take advantage of long-term storage
+- Take advantage of long-term storage data pricing for data that are not accessed regularly